Vegan Jerky

 - Garlic Powder – for flavor

-- Cayenne - optional for a little spice.
+- Cayenneย – optional for a bit of spice.

-- Cooking Oil - any neutral flavored oil like canola oil or light olive oil will work or you can leave it out for fat-free jerky.
-The oil helps the texture stay soft and chewy and gives you the mouth feel of jerky.
+- Cooking Oilย – Any neutral-flavored oil, such as canola oil or light olive oil, will work.
+Alternatively, you can leave it out for a fat-free jerky.
+However, the oil helps the texture stay soft and chewy, giving you the mouthfeel of jerky.

 - Butler Soy Curls – you can also use any other TVP chunks or dehydrated soy product that you want.